wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/8-view-on-premises-devices.md

 ## Scripts

-Bring the power of the Configuration Manager on-premises Run Scripts feature to the Microsoft Endpoint Manager admin center.
-Allow additional personas, like Helpdesk, to run PowerShell scripts from the cloud against an individual Configuration Manager managed device in real time.
+You can run PowerShell scripts from the cloud against an individual Configuration Manager managed device in real time.
+You can also allow additional personas, like Helpdesk, to run PowerShell scripts.
 This gives all the traditional benefits of PowerShell scripts that have already been defined and approved by the Configuration Manager admin to this new environment.

 1. In a browser, navigate to [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).
 2. Click **Devices** > **All Devices**.
 3. Select a device that is synced from Configuration Manager via tenant attach.<br>
-   You can recognize devices that have been synced via tenant attach because **ConfigMgr** will be listed in the **Managed by** column for the device.
+   As noted before, you can recognize devices that have been synced via tenant attach because **ConfigMgr** will be listed in the **Managed by** column for the device.
+Devices can also be listed as **Co-managed** when both Configuration Manager and Intune apply, or as **Intune** when only Intune management applies.
 4. Click **Scripts** to view a list of available scripts.

    Scripts that were recently run that directly targeted the device will already be listed.
 The list includes scripts run from the admin center, SDK, or the Configuration Manager console.
-Scripts initiated from the on-premises console, against collections containing the device won't be shown, unless the scripts were also initiated specifically for the single device.
+Scripts initiated from the Configuration Manager console against collections containing the device won't be shown, unless the scripts were also initiated specifically for the single device.

    [ ![Screenshot of the scripts list from Microsoft Endpoint Manager admin center](../media/set-up-tenant-attach-using-confirmation-manager-12.png) ](../media/set-up-tenant-attach-using-confirmation-manager-12.png#lightbox)